2020 Capital One SavorOne Credit Card Review

 - 0% for 15 months Months: You can avoid interest on big purchases and balance transfers for the first 15 months you have the SavorOne card.
 That certainly isn’t a bad offer.
-For context, the average credit card offering 0% on new purchases gives you 10.7 months without interest.
-And the average 0% balance transfer card gives you more than 12 months.
-SavorOne also charges a 3% balance transfer fee, compared to 2.72% for the average transfer card.
+For context, the average credit card offering 0% on new purchases gives you 11 months without interest.
+And the average 0% balance transfer card gives you 13 months.
+SavorOne also charges a 3% balance transfer fee, same as the average transfer card.

 Compared to the Competition

 Everyone has to eat.
 So it’s no surprise that many rewards credit cards emphasize dining, whether at restaurants, at home or both.
 And to help you make the right choice for your purchasing palate, we compared the Capital One SavorOne card to some of the most popular alternatives for saving on food.

 |Annual Fee||$0||$0||$95||None 1st yr, $89 after|